aazuspan/geeSharp/README.md

 ### Pan-sharpening

-There are a number of pan-sharpening functions in `geeSharp` that produce different results.
-Most can be called using the example pattern below.
+There are a number of pan-sharpening algorithms in `geeSharp` which can used with the example pattern below.

 ```javascript
 sharpening.Algorithm.sharpen(unsharpenedBands, panBand)